Dreamscent/Dreamscent.github.io/_posts/2019-10-12-HTB-Writeup.md

 ~~~

-Opening up the webpage in the browser shows a static HTML page stating that the website is still under construction and that it was a mockup of a Hackthebox Writeup blog.
+Opening up the webpage in the browser shows a static HTML page stating that the website is still under construction.